JohnnyJohstneft/games-dschini-org-public/README.md

 ![dschini.org](htdocs/img/dschini_medium.png)

 http://games.dschini.org is public now. feel free to fork it.
+The code is based on https://github.com/crafics/mvc-php

 ### Install